Haneki56/DawnPiece/Islands/WanoKuni.md

 # Wano Kuni Island Guide

-Once the Whole Cake Island Main Questline is complete, speak to Speak to Nami (WCI) or the Teleporter to warp to Whole Cake Island and begin questing!
+Once the Whole Cake Island Main Questline is complete, speak to Speak to Nami (WCI) or the Teleporter to warp to Wano Kuni and begin questing!

 ### Main Quest